-Now, in a perfect world, you would be able to fly a drone seamlessly without any preparation.
-However, as it is considered a form of commercial air flight, there are multiple steps a drone operator must do before flying that is required under the law:
+Now, in a perfect world, you can fly a drone seamlessly without any preparation.
+However, as it is considered a form of commercial air flight, there are multiple steps a drone operator must do before flying that are required under the law:

 · An accurate assessment of the local weather conditions

 · Assessment of all local airspace and flight restrictions

 · Assessment of the property for potential hazards

 The drone operator must also ensure that all people who are participating in the drone flight operation, regardless of if it is drone real estate photography, understand the following:

 · Responsibilities of being involved in an operation that consists of the use of drones

 As briefly mentioned above, before operating any drone for real estate photography, the photographer must accurately assess temporary flight restrictions.
 For those of you who are unaware, these restrictions are utilized by the Federal Aviation Administration to restrict aircraft operations within designated areas at a moment's notice and protect aircraft away from hazards that may put flight safety in danger, such as fires and wind storms, and blizzards.
 Thus, photographers must understand and remain compliant with aviation regulations.

 It is also crucial for homeowners and real estate agents to ensure they have prepped for the photographer to come onto the property and fly at the scheduled time, as conditions could potentially change without prior notice.
 FAA Licensed Drone pilots have been trained for very safe drone operations.

 As you can see, more goes into drone real estate photography than you may have previously assumed.
 To operate a drone safely and adequately requires excellent skill and the ability to remain compliant at all times.
 If you would like to learn more about drone services for your listings, please head to our main page about our innovative real estate photography solutions.